 What experiences that you have gained during your time at Sahlgrenska University Hospital has been of special importance in your career?

 When I returned home I saw things somewhat differently.
 For instance, the lack of a patient journal system was suddenly very apparent.
 This is something I have tried to implement in UAE.
 The most important thing is the knowledge we brought home from Sweden to UAE.
 We have made tremendous clinical progress within this field, much thanks to the experience gained in Sweden.
 For instance, our hospital was the first in the country to perform Baclofen pump implantations, spinal cord implantations, aneurysm surgeries on both adults and children as well as advanced endoscopic and tumour surgeries.

 I will continue the research project I recently started at Sahlgrenska University Hospital.
 It is about a new peptide called Antisecretory Factor (AF-Factor) which could reduce the intra cranial pressure which is very important for survival after inflammation or accidental brain injury.

 Also, Rashid Hospital will open a Gamma Knife Centre soon.
 This centre will focus on the brain solely; it will be the largest of its kind in the Middle East.

 To learn more about Mohamed Al Olama’s experience, feel free to contact him at firstname.lastname@example.org.

 Financing The specialist training program can only be offered on condition that there is a public sponsor/employer in the resident’s home country accepting to defray all ...

-We can only offer training at clinics with available capacity so please contact us before you apply.
-1. Requirements Previous experience and conditions to fulfil in order ...
+We can only offer training at clinics with available capacity.
+Currently we have open positions within the following specialties: Anesthesiology & Intensive care Opthalmology Otolaryngology 1.
+Requirements Previous experience and ...